aka7117/KAH-AggGameMPC/README.md

 # KAH-AggGameMPC
-This is the simulation scenario of th earticle
+This is the simulation scenario of the article